andangrd/react-native-markdown-package/README.md

     * Update Docs (1.2.1)

-    * Allow user to include plain text from variable using back tick (1.3.x)
+    * Allow user to include plain text from variable using back tick (1.3.3)

+    * New feature, codeblock (1.4.0)

 Happy Coding... ;)